-Placement tests may be waived based upon various qualifying scores, unweighted high school GPA, High School Equivalent score, SAT, ACT or College transfer credit.
+Placement tests may be waived based upon various qualifying scores, such as unweighted high school GPA, High School Equivalent score, SAT, ACT, or College transfer credit.

-5. Complete the New Student Orientation
+5. New Student Orientation

-Applicants seeking to earn a certificate, diploma, or associate degree need to complete a new student orientation.
-During the online orientation, new students learn valuable information about Craven CC and the resources available to assist them in reaching their goals.
+Applicants seeking to earn a certificate, diploma, or associate degree must complete new student orientation.
+During orientation, new students learn valuable information about Craven CC and the resources available to assist them in reaching their goals.
 Students will acquire tips to help them succeed in college and information to assist them with the advising and registration process.
-Information regarding available methods of new student orientation is available at cravencc.edu/student-orientation.
+Information regarding available methods of new student orientation is available at https://cravencc.edu/NSO